deschutesdesigngroupllc/perscom-widget/.github/CONTRIBUTING.md

-# Contributing to the PERSCOM Widget
+# Contribution Guide

-Thank you for your interest in contributing to PERSCOM Widget!
+Thank you for your interest in contributing to PERSCOM!
 We welcome contributions from the community to help improve and grow this project.
 Please take a moment to read through the following guidelines to ensure a smooth contribution process.

 ## Table of Contents
 1. [Getting Started](#getting-started)